ribhavkhosla/Gizmo.com/docs/README.md

-**#CSI3140: Deliverable 3**
+**#CSI3140: Deliverable 4**

 Aditya Nair 300076404

 Ribhav Khosla 300087647

-The deliverable 3 includes all the technologies we used for our project.
+The deliverable 4 includes all the technologies we used for our project.
 There are a number of changes from our previous deliverable.

 **Table of Contents:**

-1. Server Technology
+1. Implementation of features Server / Client / HTML / CSS
-2. Database Technology
+2. Software Documentation
-3. Automated Test Framework
-4. Refined HTML/CSS + UI design systems
-5. Front-end interactivity using JavaScript

-**Server Technology**
+3. Adherance to UI Design System
+4. Seeding application with sample data
+5. Screenshots of available features
+6. Application v1.0 (quality versus quantity)

+**Implementation of features Server / Client / HTML / CSS**